Is Predator Hunting Grounds coming to Xbox One and Steam?

 The Predator Hunting Grounds trial begins this weekend on PlayStation 4 meaning groups of friends will be able to pretend to be Arnold and his group of macho men trying to defeat the world's greatest hunter (Alien fanboys move aside).
 While PS4 fans can enjoy a free trial before committing to a full-purchase in April, Xbox One and Steam loyalists are simply wondering if it's ever going to arrive on their system of choice.

-For those who don't know, Predator Hunting Grounds is developed by the people behind Friday the 13th and Dead By Daylight, ILLFonic.
-This means you should know to expect an asymmetrical horror game where a group of players roleplay as the good guys meanwhile one person plays the role of the big baddie.
+For those who don't know, Predator Hunting Grounds is developed by the people behind Friday the 13th, ILLFonic.
+This means you should know to expect a multiplayer horror game where a group of players roleplay as the good guys meanwhile one person plays the role of the big baddie.

 It looks to be another fun multiplayer horror game provided you enjoy ILLFonic's work, but is it coming to Xbox One and Steam?